inclusive-design/adaptive-palette/docs/Deployment.md

 **Windows** — you will see a blue "Windows protected your PC" box.
 Choose **More info**, then **Run anyway**.
 You only have to do this once.

-**macOS** — double-clicking shows "Adaptive Palette cannot be opened because it is from an unidentified developer".
-Instead: hold Control and click the app, choose **Open** from the menu, then choose **Open** in the box that appears.
-You only have to do this once.
+**macOS** — double-clicking shows a warning that the app cannot be opened because Apple cannot check it for malicious software.
+To let it through, which you only have to do once:

+1. Double-click the app, then choose **Done** in the warning box.
+2. Click the Apple menu in the top left corner, and choose **System Settings**.
+3. Choose **Privacy & Security** in the side menu.
+4. Scroll down to the **Security** section.
+5. Choose **Open Anyway** next to the message about the app.
+6. Type your Mac login password and choose **OK**.

 ## 3. First run